oskarrough/slaytheweb/README.md

 The main game state is a single, large object that stores everything needed to reproduce a certain state of the game.
 This is all you'll need to implement any interface for the game.

-The state is always modified by using an action.
-Actions take a state, modifies it and returns the new one.
+The state is always modified using actions.
+An action takes a `state`, modifies it and returns a new one.

-### Cards

-You have a deck of cards.
-Cards have different energy cost and can trigger actions.
-Cards from from  the "draw pile" to the "hand" and finally to the "discard pile".
-Cards are reshuffled into the draw pile when needed.

 ### Actions

 An action is anything that modifies the game state, be it drawing a card, dealing damage or applying a debuff.

+### Action Manager

 All actions are enqueued and dequeued using an "action manager".
 This allows us to keep track of the history, undo things and control the flow of the game.

+Run `enqueue(action)` to add to the list.
+Run `dequeue()` to update the state.

+### Cards

+You have a deck of cards.
+Cards have different energy cost, do different things by triggering game actions.

+Cards start in the "draw pile".
+From there they are drawn to the "hand" and finally, once played, to the "discard pile".
+Once the draw pile is empty, the discard pile is reshuffled into the draw pile.

 ### Dungeon

-You enter a dungeon.
-Every dungeon has a path
+Every game starts in a dungeon.
+A dungeon has a path of rooms.
+There are different types of rooms: Monster, Campfire and Merchant.

-- Dungeon > Encounters > Monsters, Campfire, Merchant

-### Basics

-- fight
-- gold
-- hand
-- player
-- energy
-- gold
-- Cards
-- card.use()

 ## Links